alperengormez/alperengormez.github.io/_posts/2026-01-31-small-claims.md

 	One of the tenants showed me photos of their flea bites and a tape covered with fleas.
 They came down to the yard with tape in hand, killing fleas that clung to their bodies.
 They told us the infestation had been ongoing for their entire tenancy and that previous tenants had to pay out of pocket for treatments.

 	The tenant in another unit said she wasn't told about fleas before moving in.
-Her cats had suffered significantly, and she had reportedly spent $5,000 on treatments.
+Her cats had suffered significantly, and she had reportedly spent 5000 dollars on treatments.
 She had also been living with a broken shower and mold in the basement for months.

 	This painted a clear picture: the flea issue was systemic and long-standing, not an isolated incident.
 It was a pattern of neglect.
 It also indicated clear misrepresentation, as our lease explicitly stated the issue had been treated and resolved.